-Although our Guardian XO and Guardian XT units are not yet commercially available and we have only recently begun production of commercial units of the Sapien 6M in limited quantities, we have received interest from potential customers that have tested or witnessed demonstrations of our pre-commercial units.
-However, because our robotic systems represent a new product category in markets that currently rely generally on conventional, manual systems, the market demand for our products is unproven, and important assumptions about the characteristics of targeted markets, pricing and sales cycles may be inaccurate.
-If customer demand does not develop as expected or we do not accurately forecast pricing, adoption rates and sales cycles for our products, our business, results of operations and financial condition will be adversely affected.
+Although our Guardian XO and Guardian XT units are not yet commercially available, we have received interest from potential customers that have tested or witnessed demonstrations of our prototypes and alpha units.
+However, because our robotic systems represent a new product category in markets that currently rely on conventional, manual systems, the market demand for our products is unproven, and important assumptions about the characteristics of targeted markets, pricing and sales cycle may be inaccurate.
+If customer demand does not develop as expected or we do not accurately forecast pricing, adoption rates and sales cycle for our products, our business, results of operations and financial condition will be adversely affected.

-We expect to offer our Guardian XO and Guardian XT primarily through a RaaS subscription model, which we believe will drive accelerated adoption of our product offerings following their commercial launch, though we anticipate some customers will prefer to purchase these products.
-We believe the RaaS subscription model will be attractive to our customers and accelerate market adoption of our Guardian XO and Guardian XT robotic systems because it will lower the upfront costs of deployment, shift customers' capital expenditures to operating expenditures, allow customers to more nimbly scale deployments up or down in response to market conditions and make our products more accessible to customers of all sizes.
+We expect to offer our Guardian XO and Guardian XT primarily through a RaaS subscription model, which we believe will drive accelerated adoption of our product offerings following their commercial launch.
+We believe the RaaS subscription model will be attractive to our customers and accelerate market adoption of our robotic systems because it will lower the upfront costs of deployment, shift customers' capital expenditures to operating expenditures, allow customers to more nimbly scale deployments up or down in response to market conditions and make our products more accessible to customers of all sizes.
 However, our RaaS subscription model is unproven and may fail to gain commercial acceptance.
-We expect the volume of our committed RaaS contracts to be an important indicator of our future performance; however, RaaS subscriptions will require us to incur significant upfront expenditures to build our products, but we will only receive revenue over time during the term of the subscription.
-In contrast, we expect to offer our Sapien 6M primarily through a sale model.
-Although we expect a sale model to result in earlier revenue recognition and cash receipts, we anticipate that we will still need to finance the production of these units as we scale to volume production before receiving such revenue and cash.
-If we are not able to finance such production costs, or if we fail to meet our revenue expectations, our prospects, financial condition and operating results may be adversely impacted.
+Going forward, we expect the volume of our committed RaaS contracts to be an important indicator of our future performance.